upnrunnHQ/rest-api-tutorial/README.md

 $GLOBALS['rest_tutorial'] = rest_tutorial();
 ```

-Now create another file called "class-rest-api-tutorial.php" in the includes/ folder to using the following code.
+Now create another file called "class-rest-api-tutorial.php" in the includes/ folder using the following code.
+This is our main plugin class.

 ```php
 <?php